By Dr. Robyn Short, CEO of Workplace Peace Institute

 Of course, it is not just the victim who suffers.
-The organization suffers as well through lost productivity, loss of morale throughout the organization, and rampant mistrust.
+The organization suffers as well through loss productivity, loss of morale throughout the organization, and rampant mistrust.

 Preventing Workplace Mobbing

 Most people do not come into the workplace with effective dispute resolution skills.
 The only training in conflict most people receive is what was modeled for them in the home.
 The lack of conflict resolution or conflict management skills costs companies approximately $359 billion in paid hours (based on an average hourly earnings of $17.95), or the equivalent of 385 million working days each year.
-Empowering employees — from frontline workers to the C-suite — with the training necessary to manage conflict will not only minimize destructive workplace conflict, reduce risks of bullying and mobbing, it will also have a positive impact on the bottomline.
+Empowering employees — from frontline workers to the C-suite — with the training necessary to management conflict will not only minimize destructive workplace conflict and reduce risks of bullying and mobbing, it will also have a positive impact on the bottom line.

 Mobbing begins with bullying.
 To stop mobbing in the workplace, it is critical to recognize the signs of bullying, and put a stop to the behavior immediately.
 Restorative practices can be a helpful way of addressing bullying if the person who is responsible for the bullying behavior is willing to take responsibility.
 Otherwise, stopping the behavior may require more permanent measures such as termination.
-The key is to recognize it, and nip it in the bud immediately before it transforms into a mob.
+The key is to recognize it, and nip it in the bud immediately before it takes on the “lord of the flies” nature of a mob.

 Organizational leadership has a responsibility to ensure the safety of employees — this includes their physical and emotional safety.
 Ensuring all employees are empowered with the skills necessary to manage conflict effectively is essential to creating organizations that are healthy, safe, and profitable.

 Learn more about conflict management training opportunities here.